dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

 ### Passport (TD3 Size)

-The MRZ (Machine Readable Zone) in TD3 format consists of 2 lines with 44 characters in each line.
+The MRZ (Machine Readable Zone) in TD3 format consists of 2 lines, with each line containing 44 characters.

 <div>
    <img src="../../assets/td3-passport.png" alt="Example of MRZ in TD2 format" width="88%" />